 - 1. There have been no major fluctuations in enrollment over the last three years. - 2.
-Over the last three years, enrollment numbers have slightly declined from 981 students to 977 students. - 3.
+From 2020 to 2021 there has been a decline in enrollment from 977 students to approximately 902 students. - 3.
 African American and Hispanic students have shown a slight increase in enrollment while white students have shown a slight decrease in enrollment.